-While decreasing your stress levels isn’t always easy, studies have now shown that people who practice Earthing or grounding experience a reduction in stress and a normalizing, balancing effect on the ANS.
+While decreasing your stress levels isn’t always easy, studies have now shown that people who practice Earthing or grounding techniques are successful at reducing stress and a normalizing, balancing effect on the ANS.
 Such positive effects on the body have a major impact on heart health.

 One study in particular, which I participated in back in 2008, measured the effect of Earthing on heart rate variability (HRV).
 HRV refers to the natural beat-to-beat alterations in your heart rate.
 The greater your HRV, the more able your heart is to respond to stress in a healthy way.
 People with low variability are less able to quickly speed up and slow down, or “go with the flow.”
 Therefore, they are more prone to stress-related disorders, including heart disease.

 Including Earthing as part of your heart-health program is easy.
-Here are some how-to tips:
+Here are some how-to tips for reducing stress and keeping your heart healthy.

-To find out more about grounding and Earthing products that ground you while you sleep, sit, or work, read Earthing (Basic Health, 2010, and available from amazon.com), the book I coauthored with Clint Ober—who discovered the health benefits of connecting with the Earth—and my writing colleague Marty Zucker.
+To find out more about grounding and Earthing products that ground you while you sleep, sit or work, read Earthing (Basic Health, 2010, and available from amazon.com), the book I coauthored with Clint Ober—who discovered the health benefits of connecting with the Earth and reducing stress—and my writing colleague Marty Zucker.

 More Dr. Sinatra Advice on Earthing for Heart Health